 What is a smart thermostat?

-A smart thermostat is a programmable thermostat that is connected to the internet.
+Smart thermostat are the latest heating control.
+Simply put, they’re a programmable thermostat that’s connected to the internet.
 This means that you can control either via a website or a smartphone app.
-They are the latest development in heating control technology and the government wants to install one in 53 million UK homes by 2020.

 What's good about a smart thermostat?